Health Outreach Coordinator

 Internship opportunities provide undergraduate and graduate students with high-quality experiential learning opportunities at an LGBT non-profit organization.
 Internships are open only to students enrolled or completing educational programs at accredited higher educational institutions.
 In order to provide a high-quality learning experience for our interns, our internship program requires that students intern for a minimum of 8 hours per week during the spring or fall semesters (12 week minimum) and 16 hours per week during the summer semester (9 weeks minimum).
 Interns at Bradbury-Sullivan LGBT Community Center conclude their internships after learning transferable skills that are relevant for employment in many non-profit organizations.

-We are currently accepting internship applications for Spring 2018 for all internships
+We are currently accepting internship applications for FALL 2021 internships

 Academic internship for a graduate or undergraduate student in any field of study.
-Development interns work directly with the Development Manager to research and draft grant proposals, draft individual donor communication, and assist with fundraising events.
+Development interns work directly with the Development Manager to research and draft grant proposals, draft individual donor communication, assist with administrative tasks, participate in a grassroots fundraising campaign, assist with fundraising events, and other tasks as assigned.
+This is a research and writing-intensive internship.
 Interns learn transferable skills in development for non-profit organizations.

 Health Programs Internship

-Academic internship for a graduate or undergraduate student in any field of study.
+Academic internship for a graduate or undergraduate student in any field of study, but optimal for students in social work, public health, nursing, psychology, gender studies or related fields.
 Health Programs interns work directly with the Health Programs and Supportive Services Manager to conduct health promotion outreach for tobacco, cancer, diabetes, and HIV prevention, help to research health disparities, and assist with organizing health related events.
 Interns learn the process involved in outreach, health disparity research, and event organizing.

 Please send a resume, responsive cover letter, writing sample and an academic reference as one PDF document to [email protected]